jbcoe/polymorphic_value/draft.md

 the design of `std::any` and `std::function` (post C++17)  and will not support allocators.

 ## Design changes from `cloned_ptr`

-The design of `polymorphic_value` is based upon `cloned_ptr` and modified following advice from LEWG.
+The design of `polymorphic_value` is based upon `cloned_ptr` (from an early revision of this paper) and modified following advice from LEWG.
 The authors (who unreservedly agree with the design direction suggested by LEWG) would like to make explicit the cost of these design changes.

 `polymorphic_value<T>` has value-like semantics: copies are deep and `const` is propagated to the owned object.
 The first revision of this paper presented